orangejuice/blog/data/activity/movie-土拨鼠之日-1993/record.en.md

 date: 2020-05-02 04:10:11+08:00
 douban:
   rating: 8.6
-  subtitle: 1993 / USA / Drama Comedy Romance Fantasy / Harold Ramis / Bill
+  subtitle: 1993 / USA / Drama Comedy Romance Fantasy / Harold Ramis / Bill Murray
-    Murray, Andie MacDowell
+    Andie MacDowell
 ---

-This was the first reincarnation theme that I found enjoyable and relaxing.
-It's definitely a comedy, and quite touching at that.
-Moreover, this story tells us how hard it is to perfect a day - we don't have the opportunity like the protagonist does, and every day we just have to live with our regrets.
+The first enjoyable movie on the theme of reincarnation I've seen.
+It’s undeniably comedic, and quite touching too.
+The story also shows how hard it is to have a perfect day; unlike the protagonist, we don’t get that chance and have to live with regrets each day.